Top 10 Investments with 10% Returns

 - Best for: Anybody willing to take on the risk and extra work of owning a business

-When looking for investments, people hardly ever consider buying an existing business.
+When looking for investments, people rarely consider buying an existing business.

 Yes, it's much less passive than buying a stock, but it also gives you more control over the fate of your investment.
-You could increase the revenue and/or profitability and make your investment instantly more valuable.
+You could increase the revenue and/or profitability and greatly enhance the value of your investment.

 Plus, like real estate, getting started can be capital-intensive and lead to idiosyncratic risk (a lot of money tied up in a single investment with an unknown outcome).

 You can find businesses to buy on sites like LoopNet, Craigslist, or Flippa.
-If you're looking to buy a local business, you can also walk into a business you like and ask the owner if they're interested in selling or will be in the future.
+You can also walk into a local business, ask for the owner, and see if they're interested in selling or will be in the future.

-Why I'd choose it: If you're not afraid to get “hands-on,” buying businesses gives you control over the fate of your investments and can lead to huge ROIs.
+Why I'd choose it: If you're not afraid to get “hands-on,” buying businesses gives you control over how valuable your investment becomes, and can lead to huge ROIs.

 7. Private startups